dan360z/User-Centric-Front-End-Milestone-Project/README.md

-# User Centric Front end Milestone Project
+# User Centric Front End Milestone Project

 Welcome to my first front end project, for this project i made a website for the Dj duo called The Chainsmokers to showcase their music, themselves and publicise their availability to perform at events.